ashiklom/pecan.book/PEcAn-in-the-Cloud.md

 3. Export the VM

+** note, the OVA is a tar file, you can also use tar xf <ovafile> and it will create two files, one of which is the VMDK file **

 ### Set up an account on [AWS](http://aws.amazon.com/)

 After you have an account you need to set up a user and save your [access key and secret key](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html)